 In October 2017, Governor Jerry Brown signed landmark bipartisan legislation making California the first state to abolish fees in the juvenile legal system.

 Starting January 1, 2018, Senate Bill 190 (SB 190) prohibits counties from charging fees to parents and guardians for their children’s detention, representation by counsel, electronic monitoring, probation supervision, and drug testing in the juvenile system.

-In our forthcoming report, we present key findings regarding the implementation of SB 190 and the status of juvenile fee reform in California.
+In our 2019 report, we present key findings regarding the implementation of SB 190 and the status of juvenile fee reform in California.
 Some highlights include:

 - In compliance with SB 190, all 58 counties stopped assessing new juvenile fees against families before January 1, 2018.